 Placenta accreta is both the general term applied to abnormal placental adherence and also the condition seen at the milder end of the spectrum of abnormal placental adherence (placenta accreta spectrum disorders).
 This article focuses on the second, more specific definition.

 In a placenta accreta, the placental villi extend beyond the confines of the endometrium and attach to the superficial aspect of the myometrium but without deep invasion.

-Recognised primary risk factors for placenta accreta include:
+Recognized primary risk factors for placenta accreta include:

-- prior Cesarean section
+prior cesarean section

-- previous uterine surgery
+previous uterine surgery

-- dilation and curettage
+dilation and curettage

-- maternal age greater than 35 years
+maternal age >35 years

 The abnormal implantation is thought to result from a deficiency in the decidua basalis, in which the decidua is partially or completely replaced by loose connective tissue.
-In a placenta accreta, chorionic villi and/or cytotrophoblasts directly attach to the myometrium with little or no intervening decidua.
+In placenta accreta, chorionic villi and/or cytotrophoblasts directly attach to the myometrium with little or no intervening decidua.

 Accurate prenatal diagnosis of placenta accreta is vital because this abnormality is an important cause of significant hemorrhage in the immediate post-delivery period with resultant maternal and fetal morbidity and mortality.
 However, the diagnosis is not often made prospectively.

 According to one study 9, ultrasound has a sensitivity of 90%, a positive predictive value of 68%, and a negative predictive value of 98% for the diagnosis of placenta accreta.

 Some features of placenta accreta on ultrasound are: